electricalgorithm/home-security-system/README.md

 # Home Security System on Raspberry Pi

 ## Introduction
-This project is a home security system that uses a Raspberry Pi and a camera, which detects human presence and sends an email with a picture of the intruder.
+This project is a home security system that uses a Raspberry Pi and a camera, which detects human presence and sends a message with a picture of the intruder.
 The system checks connected mac addresses, and if a protector (household member) is home, closes the home security system.

 ## Requirements
 - Raspberry Pi